 Currencies around the world have depreciated against the U.S. Dollar for the past few years.
-It hasn’t been limited to just several countries or regions either.
+It hasn’t been limited to a few different countries or regions either.

-No currency in Asia has been completely safe from this.
-But one has surprisingly done better than most, if not all of the rest: Thailand’s Baht.
+Not a single currency in Asia has been completely safe from the trend.
+But one has surprisingly done better than most, if not all of its peers: Thailand’s Baht.

 For example, the yen fluctuated within a range of 100 to 125 to the dollar since 2015.
-The baht moved in a much narrower range of 32 to 36 to the dollar – barely over 10%.
+The baht moved in a much narrower range of 31 to 36 to the dollar since then – barely above 15%.